promesoft/KicadJE_SympleSequencer/README.md

 2 - D310 not connected to G8 output
-3 - Switches upside down (still works just opposite the faceplate signs) 4 - Gate signal becomes glide if two adjacent notes are on (never goes to 0V)
+3 - Switches upside down (still works just opposite the faceplate signs) 4 - Gate signal becomes glide if two adjacent notes are on (never goes to 0V) 5 - Hold works - but can be a bit jumpy if clocked faster than clk

 ### Errata - control